KeithCharlieTaylor/Yax-MIAB-Template/.github/README.md

 210315
 - Installed from sites.yax.com
 - Tested Cloudflare Pages deployment to https://yax-miab-template.pages.dev/ (used 'echo done' as Build Command but probably not necessary.
 Otherwise just use defaults.)
+- Moved README to try and stop edits here triggering rebuilds.
+Let's commit to testing this ...
 - Used Gitpod to autocreate `.gitpod.yml` which adds this badge (manually positioned)...

 ---